glennreyes/graphql-workshop/_exercises/5-client-queries.md

 # 5 – Client Queries in React

+In the next exercises we will be working in the client.
+It's a tiny create-react-app that demonstrates a Twitter Lite app.

+Although the app is written in React, we will mostly be focus writing code related to GraphQL.
+We won't write any React specific code.

+## Before we start

+- Make sure our GraphQL server is running under http://localhost:4000
+- Start the client with `yarn start`

-## Task 1 – Query for the current user in the `components/App` component
+## Task 1 – Query for the current user

+In `src/queries.js` add following Query:

 ```js
 const currentUserQuery = gql`